robertrosenbusch/gfx803_rocm/README.md

 |ROCm 5.7 + PyTorch v2.3|58.85 s/it|19.87 s/it|8.33 s/it|1.22 s/it|1.97 s/it|

-## ROCm-6.3.0 Ollama / Webopen-webui in a Dockerfile
+## ROCm-6.3.0 Ollama and Webopen-webui in a Dockerfile

 |OS            |Python|ROCm |Ollama|GPU|Mapping Port|
 |--------------|------|-----|------|-----|-----|